MartinGue/MartinGue.github.io/Eindopdracht HTML&CSS/README.md

 English:

-This is the final assignment for the first block of LOI HBO Full-stack developer
+This is the final assignment for the first block of LOI HBO Full-stack developer.

 Here I have only placed the code, the images are hosted on another server: